Child sacrifice: South Africa

-The continued murder of black children of all ages, for body parts with which to make muti, for purposes of witchcraft, still occurs in South Africa.
+The continued murder within Black communities of children of all ages, for body parts with which to make muti, for purposes of witchcraft, still occurs in South Africa.
 Muti murders occur throughout South Africa, especially in rural areas.
 Traditional healers or witch doctors often grind up body parts and combine them with roots, herbs, seawater, animal parts, and other ingredients to prepare potions and spells for their clients.

 Uganda

 In the early 21st century Uganda has experienced a revival of child sacrifice.
 In spite of government attempts to downplay the issue, an investigation by the BBC into human sacrifice in Uganda found that ritual killings of children are more common than Ugandan authorities admit.
 There are many indicators that politicians and politically connected wealthy businessmen are involved in sacrificing children in practice of traditional religion, which has become a commercial enterprise.